Excerpts from Jim Conrad's

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

 Several local men are employed at Yerba Buena establishing a blackberry plantation.
 Each afternoon they come to my dwelling, an abandoned ruin of a former duplex, to store their tools overnight.
 The other day as they were going home I saw that one of them, Don Jesús (pronounced heh-SOOS) carried a blue corduroy bag absolutely stuffed with plants he'd picked for taking home.
-You can the Don and his stuffed bag at the right.
+Below, you can the Don and his stuffed bag .

 The thick-stemmed plant on the left is one of the horsetails, genus EQUISETUM.
 Horsetails are spore- producing "fern allies," considered to be very primitive plants.
 During the Mississippian Period over 300,000,000 years ago horsetails were dominant land plants.
 Later gymnosperms arose and largely displaced the Earth's forests of giant horsetails.